topoftheblock/topoftheblock/README.md

 # Hi, I'm Christian 👋
-I am a final year CS student at Goethe Univeristy in Frankfurt, Germany.
-I also hold a Master's degree in Quantitative Economics from Goethe Univeristy.
+I am a final year CS student at Goethe University in Frankfurt, Germany.
+I also hold a Master's degree in Quantitative Economics from Goethe University.

 ## Current Projects